Icon-Newsletter-smaller

 👎 No Control Over Quality Issues

 You’ll also need to tackle errors in deliveries.
-Customers are very sensitive about this matter.
-If you don’t solve these issues or prepare countermeasures, your reputation will be damaged.
+Customers are very sensitive about this matter—if you don’t solve these issues or prepare countermeasures, your reputation will be damaged.
 Your sales leads might not even convert.[4]

 👎 Low Margins